Introduction

 all_elite <- iraceResults$allConfigurations[unlist(iraceResults$allElites),]

-parameters <- iraceResults$parameters
+parameters <- iraceResults$scenario$parameters

 plot_configurations(all_elite, parameters)